 Although わたし tends to overshadow うち as the standard pronoun that women use in casual settings, うち is gaining ground, especially among elementary to college students.
 It's taking on the role that 俺 has for many male speakers — a relaxed pronoun that you can use in a carefree way with friends.
 Some research shows that うち is the most popular option for young female speakers these days, as many find わたし a little too standoffish to use with their buddies.

 Now that I've settled down and become a mature adult, I use わたし most of the time.
 After my うち phase, I switched to わたし when I started working because I felt like business etiquette required it.
 However, I still use うち from time to time when I'm around people I know well.

 I especially use うちら (we) as my plural form to avoid saying わたしたち, which is long and hard to say.
 And most importantly, as the word's origin 内, meaning "inside" suggests, it carries a sort of feeling of unity, as if you and the people you're using うち or うちら with are inside a tight community or group of people.
 In that sense, it's not at all rare to see うちら being used regardless of gender to express friendliness or affection.

 - So, I like hula-hooping, right?

-- This side across the line is our space.
+- This side of the line is our space.

-Be aware that using うち may give some people a bad impression of you, because it's slang-y and (some might think) weird to use outside a specific dialect.
-But as a former うち-user myself, I found it nice to have an option besides わたし for female use.
-Between close friends, it engenders affection and a feeling of unity.
+Be aware that, just like 俺, using うち may give some people a bad impression of you because it's slangy.
+Some might also feel that it sounds strange when used outside of specific dialects.
+But as a former うち user myself, I found it nice to have an option besides わたし.
+Between close friends, it creates feelings of fondness and unity.

 自分 (じぶん) is the very versatile Japanese word for "self": you can use it as "myself," "yourself," "herself," "himself," or anyone's-self!